uhd-urz/phabricator-sync-ldap/README.md

 Change the `my-org` prefix to something related to your organisation, so as to prevent name clashes with other extensions!

-2. After you added this CustomField, you should populate it for the projects you want to sync.
+After you added this CustomField, you should populate it for the projects you want to sync.

+### Adjust config template

-3. Next, copy the config template to its actual location:
+Next, copy the config template to its actual location:

 ```sh
 cp phabricator-sync-ldap.cfg.default phabricator-sync-ldap.cfg
 ```

-4. Adjust the config to your needs and setup:
+Adjust the config to your needs and setup:

 * Debugging:
   - `DEBUG`: Be verbose on stdout?